 What is being done

-If through the course of some review or investigation any university community members are identified as having perpetrated this defacement, the Office of the Dean of Students, Human Resources, or other appropriate administrator will take action within University Policy designed to hold the individual(s) accountable and provide additional education about the harm caused to the community by this type of behavior.
+Perpetrators of incidents like this are difficult to identify; however, if through the course of some review or investigation (by the Office of Equal Opportunity and Affirmative Action, University Police, or other appropriate investigative body) any university community members are identified as having perpetrated this incident, the Office of the Dean of Students, Human Resources, or other appropriate leader, will act within university policy designed to hold the individual(s) accountable and, if appropriate, provide additional education about the harm caused to the community by this type of behavior.

 What to do

 The University of Utah Information Security Office, a unit within University Information Technology (UIT), has previously released information regarding additional steps that can be taken to secure virtual meetings conducted via Zoom.
 Those previous communications can be found here: Security Best Practices When Using Zoom and Avoid Being Bombed, Keep Your Zoom Meetings Safe.
 Zoom has also published a blog post How to Keep Uninvited Guests Out of Your Zoom Event.
 It may be helpful to review these resources prior to scheduling your next Zoom event.
 Additionally, a story on helpful tips to secure Zoom meetings was distributed in the November 2, 2020, edition of @TheU.